Skool Review: Features, Benefits & Pricing (2023)

 Additionally, members can send each other direct messages.

 In this Skool review, I hope I have been able to give you a good overview of the platform and its features.

 As an online course platform, Skool is an excellent option for a user-friendly, all-in-one platform with plenty of features and support.

-With its free trial and affordable monthly plan, it is worth trying out for the course creator who wants to create an online course without any hassle.
+Its free trial and affordable monthly plan make it worth trying out for the course creator who wants to create an online course without hassle.

 However, if you’re looking for a more complex yet feature-rich learning platform, Skool might not be the right fit.

 Further reading on AdamEnfroy.com: Online learning platforms come in many shapes and sizes.